0wulf/0wulf.github.io/blog/esp32marauder.md

 - Set up an Evil Portal
 - Crash iPhones through Sour Apple attack
 - etc.
-If you are interested on all what can this device can do, visit the [official wiki](https://github.com/justcallmekoko/ESP32Marauder/wiki).
+If you are interested on all what can this device can do, visit the [official wiki](https://github.com/justcallmekoko/ESP32Marauder/wiki) or search in youtube for demos.

 ## Compiling and flashing ESP32 Marauder to a generic ESP32-WROOM-32
 I decided to install it in my ESP32 and see how it works.
 In a few hours I was able to have a functional ESP32 Marauder, but it was a little bit tedious to manipulate, as it needed to be controlled by a serial terminal due to my lack of a TTF display.